ISAITB/docs-tdl/source/testcase/index.rst

 .. note::
     **GITB software support:** Expression languages other than the default XPath 1.0 are not supported.
 As such the ``namespaces`` element is currently ignored.

+.. index:: imports (Test case)
+.. index:: artifact (Test case imports)
+.. index:: name (Test case imports)
+.. index:: type (Test case imports)
+.. index:: encoding (Test case imports)
-.. index:: Imports (Test cases)
+.. index:: from (Test case imports)
 .. _test-case-imports:

 Imports
 ~~~~~~~

-The ``imports`` element allows the use of arbitrary resources that are present in the test suite.
+The ``imports`` element allows the use of arbitrary resources from the same or another test suite.
 This can be very useful when a test case needs to send messages
 based on a template or load a binary file that is needed as input by a messaging, processing or validation handler (e.g. a certificate).
 The ``imports`` element
 defines one or more ``artifact`` children with the following structure:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"
+    :delim: |

-    @name, yes, The name with which this artefact will be associated to the test session context for subsequent lookups.
+    @name | Yes | The name with which this artefact will be associated to the test session context for subsequent lookups.
-    @type, yes, The type as which the artefact needs to be loaded.
+    @type | Yes | The type as which the artefact needs to be loaded.
-    @encoding, no, In case the artefact is to be treated as text, this is the character encoding to apply when reading its bytes (default is "UTF-8").
+    @encoding | No | In case the artefact is to be treated as text, this is the character encoding to apply when reading its bytes (default is "UTF-8").
+    @from | No | The identifier of another test suite from which this resource will be loaded.
+If unspecified the current test suite is assumed.

 The text value of the ``artifact`` element is the path within the test suite from which the relevant resource will be loaded.
 This path may be provided as a
 fixed value or as a :ref:`variable reference<test-case-referring-to-variables>` to determine the imported resource dynamically.
 In case a variable reference